 Node run statuses

-The Overview page provides information on the run statuses of your nodes following a Puppet run.
-Each node is assigned one of 10 possible run statuses:
+The Overview page displays the run status of each node following the most recent Puppet run.
+There are 10 possible run statuses.

 Nodes run in enforcement mode

 With failures: This node’s last Puppet run failed, or Puppet encountered an error that prevented it from making changes.